SAP-samples/business-network-spatial-service-samples/GUIDE.md

             return this;
         }

-        hideLayers(layers) { }
+        // hides the layers from the map hideLayers(layers) { }

-        zoomTo(zoom) { }
+        // zooms the map to the specified zoom level zoomTo(zoom) { }

+        // remove all geometry features
         removeFeature() { }

-        draw(mode) { }
+        // draw feature (point, polygon or line string) on the map draw(mode) { }

-        setBounds(coordinates, padding) {
+        // set bounding box of the map setBounds(coordinates, padding) {
             this._map.fitBounds(coordinates, { padding });
         }

+        // add search bar
         addSearchBar(featureCollection) { }

-        _addSourceAndLayer(option) {
+        // add source and layer to Mapbox _addSourceAndLayer(option) {
             if (this._map) {
                 if (this._map.getLayer(option.id)) {